EduCollaborations/Count-the-number-of-people-currently-in-the-room/README.md

-# Note
-## The given projet is just a example you need to collect dataset related to people in the room and start annotation with the same procedure

-# Box Detection and Counting using OpenCV
+# Counting number of people in a room using OpenCV

 ## Table of Contents
 1. [Introduction](#introduction)